Rokhnir/Project-MFB/README.md

 # Objectives

- - Setup of a raycasting : Ongoing
+ - Setup of the raycasting : Ongoing
- - Setup of a Fake3D : To come
+ - Setup of the Fake3D : To come
  - Creation of a basic room : To come
  - IA for the NPCs : To come
  - Qualitative textures : To come